masinde70/AI-for-HealthCare/README.md

 ### Demographic Analysis
 The reason that demographic analysis is so important, especially in healthcare, is that we need our clinical trials and machine learning models to be able to representative to general population.
 While this is not always completely possible given limited trials and very rare conditions it is something we need to strive for and identify as early as possible if there may be an issue.

+If we don't have a properly representative demographic dataset, we wouldn't know how a drug or prediction might impact a certain age, race or gender which could lead to significant issues for those not represented.